Written by Paul J Bucknell on October, 29, 2018

 How we need mercy and kindness touch our stony hearts.
 We need the Lord to work a deeper work in our lives so we could see what Jesus saw.
 Only when we see what He saw, will we begin to do the works that He did.

-Jesus gives this instructive plausible picture to explain why others who might be able to cast demons out might not be very successful in the end.
+Jesus gives this instructive, plausible picture to explain why others who might be able to cast demons out might not be very successful in the end.

 When the unclean spirit goes out of a man, it passes through waterless places seeking rest, and not finding any, it says, ‘I will return to my house from which I came.’
 And when it comes, it finds it swept and put in order.
 Then it goes and takes along seven other spirits eviler than itself, and they go in and live there; and the last state of that man becomes worse than the first.
 (Luke 11:24-26)

-We need to recognize that unless there is the clear recognition of God’s place in their lives, then they are vulnerable to Satan’s demonic attacks.
+We need to recognize that unless there is a clear recognition of God’s place in their lives, then they are vulnerable to Satan’s demonic attacks.
 Although they can cast the demons away, they can come back.
-Fortunately, if they are rightly spoken to, most of those who were once strongly affected by demons actually become Christians.
+Fortunately, if they are rightly spoken to, most of those who were once strongly affected by demons become Christians.